philgyford/ansible-multi-django/README.md

 ## Vagrant

-To set up the Vagrant box:
+To create the Vagrant box:

 	$ vagrant up